TANYA'S

 Commonly Used Treatments

 The following is a list of some of the treatments which you may be offered.
-If you are in the UK, I can virtually guarantee that you will only be offered some or all of the first four treatments mentioned, and possibly antibiotics too; but many of the other treatments are equally, if not more important, depending upon your cat's condition.
+If you are in the UK, I can virtually guarantee that you will only be offered a therapeutic kidney diet, benazepril (Fortekor), and occasionally Ipakitine or Pronefra; but many of the other treatments are equally, if not more important, depending upon your cat's condition.

 Diet

-Unfortunately, loss of appetite is very common in CRF cats, and these foods can be a little dry and many cats find them lacking in flavour.
-Your vet may tell you it is essential that your cat only eats this food, but cats who go just a short time (a couple of days or so) without eating are at risk of hepatic lipidosis, a potentially life threatening liver problem.
-So if your cat refuses to eat the prescription food, don't panic - not eating is far worse for him/her.
+Unfortunately, loss of appetite is very common in CKD cats, and these foods can be a little dry and many cats find them lacking in flavour.
+Your vet may tell you it is essential that your cat only eats this food, but cats who go just a short time (a couple of days or so) without eating are at risk of hepatic lipidosis (fatty liver disease) where the liver starts to function abnormally; this can happen after just a day or two of not eating, and can be life-threatening.
+Mar Vista Vet has more information about this.
+So if your cat refuses to eat the therapeutic kidney food, don't panic — not eating is far worse for him/her.

 If you are in the middle of a crisis, feed whatever your cat will eat – baby food (without onion), Hill's a/d.
 Anything to get some nourishment into him/her.
 See the Persuading Your Cat To Eat page for tips.

-Also try to treat any possible problems, such as stomach acid, anaemia, etc., - once these are under control, you may well find that your cat’s appetite returns.
+Also try to treat any possible problems, such as nausea, anaemia, etc..
+Once these are under control, you may well find that your cat’s appetite returns.

 Vitamins

-Vitamin B is a water-soluble vitamin, and is often lacking in CRF cats, who lose much of their Vitamin B through urination.
-A lack of vitamin B may be related to a lack of appetite, or occasionally may cause twitching or itching.
+Vitamin B is a water-soluble vitamin, and is often lacking in CKD cats, who lose much of their vitamin B through urination.
+A lack of vitamin B may lead to a lack of appetite, or occasionally may cause twitching or itching.
 Vitamin B deficiencies are also known to cause non-regenerative anaemia.
 Your vet may therefore suggest a supplement in order to avoid these problems.
-British vets often give Vitamin B injections, but you can also give Vitamin B orally.
+British vets often give vitamin B injections, but you can also give vitamin B orally.

-In contrast, additional doses of Vitamins A, C and D are not appropriate for CRF cats.
+In contrast, additional doses of vitamins A, C and D are not appropriate for CKD cats.

-Please see Food Composition and Nutritional Requirements for more information about vitamins.
+Please see Vitamin B for more information on the B vitamins and Nutritional Requirements for more information on the other vitamins.

 Fluid Therapy